 Earn College Credit as a High School Student

-College Credit Plus (CCP) at Marietta College provides participating high schools and students with an irreplaceable and viable way to experience a demanding curriculum through college-level courses while earning college credit.
+College Credit Plus (CCP) at Marietta College provides participating high schools and students an irreplaceable and viable way to experience a demanding curriculum through college-level courses while earning college credit.
 Marietta College offers high school juniors and seniors the opportunity to enroll in MC courses on our beautiful campus and learn from our highly qualified faculty.
-The cost for Marietta College CCP Classic is $33 per credit hour.
+The family share of CCP tuition at Marietta College is $33 per credit hour.

 CCP Guidelines

-A student who wishes to apply to Marietta College as a CCP student must have:
+A student who wishes to apply to Marietta College as a CCP student must have the following:

 Students must apply and be accepted by the following dates: